richbjhudson/richbjhudson.github.io/docs/_techNotes/Linux_Ops.md

     *Note: There is no init system inside a container so you cannot run systemctl commands.*
     - Hold onto <kbd>Ctrl</kbd> then press <kbd>P</kbd> followed by <kbd>Q</kbd> to exit the interactive shell without terminating the container.
     - Confirm that *apache2* is exposed on Host port 8080 `curl http://localhost:8080`.
-- You can create a container image by capturing the running state of a container with `docker commit c7 ubuntu/apache2:1.0`.
+- You can create a container in a stopped state with `docker create -p 8080:80 ubuntu`.
-    - `docker images` will confirm that a new image has been created.
-    - You can run a new container using the image `docker run -dit -p 8081:80 ubuntu/apache2:1.0 /bin/bash`.
-    - Attach your shell to the container `docker attach 7e`, start apache2 `/etc/init.d/apache2 start` and then exit the interactive shell with <kbd>Ctrl</kbd> then press <kbd>P</kbd> followed by <kbd>Q</kbd>.
-    - Confirm that *apache2* is exposed on Host port 8081 `curl http://localhost:8081`.

 ### LXD